 The two drawings below show my skill level in 1999 (left) and 2013.
 Yes, I did sell drawings from those early years, including the one shown here, but I really wish I had waited a little longer to start selling.

 How long is long enough?
-That differs artist to artist, but a good rule of thumb is to have half a dozen or more quality drawings finished before you start selling.
+That differs artist to artist, but a good rule of thumb is to have at least half a dozen or more quality drawings finished before you start selling.

 2. Use the best drawing materials you can afford